 Hello 👋!

-My research interests involve enabling autonomous navigation systems to seamlessly and safely interact with humans in shared spaces.
-As such, I currently work on developing algorithms and methods that assess and enhance the robustness of motion prediction models and social navigation algorithms.
-My ongoing works are mostly focused on the domains of aviation and autonomous driving, but I have also explored other domains such as motion in human crowds and sports.
+My research focuses on enabling autonomous navigation systems to seamlessly and safely interact with humans in shared spaces.
+I currently work on developing algorithms and methods that assess and enhance the robustness of motion prediction models and social navigation algorithms.

 Check out my work below!